Drug information provided by: Micromedex

 Birth control pills containing estrogen may not work properly if you take them with topiramate.
 To keep from getting pregnant, use an additional form of birth control together with your birth control pill.
 If you have any questions about this, check with your doctor or pharmacist.

 This medicine will add to the effects of alcohol and other CNS depressants (medicines that make you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds; prescription pain medicines; or sleep medicines.
-Check with your doctor before taking any of these medicines while you are using topiramate.
+Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, prescription pain medicines, or sleep medicines.
+Check with your doctor before taking any of these medicines while you or your child are using topiramate.

 Check with your doctor immediately if you or your child have changes in vision or pain around the eyes during and after treatment with this medicine.
 Your doctor may want your eyes to be checked by an ophthalmologist (eye doctor).